-Greenville patients ask, “Is teeth whitening bad for your teeth?”
+Greenville guests ask, “Is teeth whitening bad for your teeth?”

 Reasons for teeth whitening

 Teeth whitening is a commonly requested cosmetic dental procedure for good reasons.
 As an effective, efficient way to transform the smile, whitening treatments are readily available.
-Patients may choose to transform their smile for several reasons.
+Guests may choose to transform their smile for several reasons.
 They may desire a brighter smile or want to cover.
-Often patients want a more uniform smile.
+Often guests want a more uniform smile.
 Teeth whitening is a cost-effective way to enhance the appearance of the teeth.